Weltgeist/Weltgeist/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a control systems engineer(Matlab/Simulink/Speedgoat/ADO) and I mainly do HVAC controls projects & R&D work in my day to day!
+- 🔭 I’m currently working as a control systems engineer(Matlab/Simulink/Speedgoat/ADO).I mainly do HVAC controls projects & R&D work.
 - 💬 Ask me about robotics(Java,Python,C#).
 I do a lot of pro-bono robotics work or I always have a personal robotics project going on.
 - 🌱 I’m currently learning React.js.
 - ⚡ Fun fact: I'm a cross-country cyclist & I have biked MTL-NYC, MTL-TORONTO, CLT-ATL, CLT-DC.